DockYard/netcdf/README.md

 ### Dependencies

 For usage, you don't need any dependencies installed.
-The library uses `:rustler_precompiled` to fetch compiled versions.
+The library uses `:rustler_precompiled` to fetch compiled versions for the following targets:

+- x86_64-apple-darwin
+- x86_64-unknown-linux-gnu
+- aarch64-apple-darwin
+- aarch64-unknown-linux-gnu

-If you want to compile locally, you must set `NETCDF_BUILD=true` in your environment, and follow the instructions below.
+If you want to compile locally or if you are running on an unsupported target, you must set `NETCDF_BUILD=true` in your environment, and follow the instructions below.

 Before compiling, you also must ensure that the following dependencies are installed on your system:

-- hdf5
+- hdf5@1.12.1
-- libnetcdf
+- libnetcdf@4.8.1

 On Ubuntu: